saltcandy123/saltcandy123font/README.md

 - **[`scripts/distbuild.py`](scripts/distbuild.py)** builds distribution files under `dist` directory.
 - **[`scripts/fontimagegen.sh`](scripts/fontimagegen.sh)** produces a font thumbnail image.

+Note that the scripts require Python 3.10 and [FontForge](https://fontforge.org/) 2020-11-07.

 Refer to `gh-pages-src` branch for the source code of the demo page.

 ### How to add a glyph